sarvalabs/js-moi-sdk/docs/source/providers.rst

 The event's listed below are related to the WebSocketProvider itself and its connection status and operation.
 These are not specific to blockchain data.

-``CONNECT`` - This event is triggered when the WebSocketProvider successfully establishes a connection with the MOI node.
+``WebSocketEvent.Connect`` - This event is triggered when the WebSocketProvider successfully establishes a connection with the MOI node.
 It indicates that the WebSocket connection has been established and is ready for sending and receiving data.

-``RECONNECT`` - This event occurs when the WebSocketProvider attempts to reconnect to the MOI node after a disconnection.
+``WebSocketEvent.Reconnect`` - This event occurs when the WebSocketProvider attempts to reconnect to the MOI node after a disconnection.

-``CLOSE`` - This event is emitted when the WebSocket connection is closed intentionally or due to an error.
+``WebSocketEvent.Close`` - This event is emitted when the WebSocket connection is closed intentionally or due to an error.
 It provides information about the reason for the closure, such as a manual disconnection or a network failure.

-``DEBUG`` - This event is primarily used for debugging purposes.
-It provides additional information or logs related to the WebSocketProvider's internal operations, network communication, or any other relevant debugging details.

-``ERROR`` - This event is emitted when an error occurs during the WebSocketProvider's operation.
+``WebSocketEvent.Error`` - This event is emitted when an error occurs during the WebSocketProvider's operation.
 It indicates that something unexpected or erroneous has happened, such as a network error, an invalid response from the MOI node, or any other unforeseen issue.